jimmy57/moodle-block_course_overview_plus/README.txt

 Problems?
 --------

-You can email me at a.james@yorksj.ac.uk
+You can email me at der_andrew_james@yahoo.co.uk

-I am also able to extend the block to allow filtering of the course list (http://moodle.org/mod/forum/discuss.php?d=184870&parent=805019) or provide help for developers who wish to do this.
+As well as the example course filters included in the block, I am also able to extend the block to allow filtering of the course list by other criteria (http://moodle.org/mod/forum/discuss.php?d=184870&parent=805019) or provide help for developers who wish to do this.

 Release Notes